nedvelkov/MircrosoftAddIdns/README.md

-# Word Addins
+# MircrosoftAddIdns
-In this brach will be commited all addins for Microsoft Word
+In this repository  will be committed add-ins based on Microsoft walkthroughs